HubTou/PNU/README.md

 ## Objectives:
 * Firstly intended as a learning exercise in Python/Unix for my son, but open to anyone.
 * Having some handy portable Unix tools, for example for Windows.
-* Ultimately to have all the relevant [standard utilities](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html) included in [POSIX.1](https://pubs.opengroup.org/onlinepubs/9699919799/nframe.html), many utilities sitting under /bin and /usr/bin in a [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)/[GNU Linux](https://en.wikipedia.org/wiki/Linux) system, some usual non-standard utilities, as well as some utilities of our own.
+* Ultimately to have most of the relevant [standard utilities](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html) included in [POSIX.1](https://pubs.opengroup.org/onlinepubs/9699919799/nframe.html) (around 80 utilities, about 50% of the set), many utilities sitting under /bin and /usr/bin in a [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)/[GNU Linux](https://en.wikipedia.org/wiki/Linux) system, some usual non-standard utilities, as well as some utilities of our own.

 ## Project status:
 * The project is ongoing.
-* This place is both a challenge description and a placeholder for publishing unix tools rewrites made by or with my son, or others.
+* This place is both for the challenge description and a placeholder for publishing unix tools rewrites made by or with my son, or others.

 ## How to contribute:
 * Decide on a Unix command to reimplement in Python 3.x (see list below for suggestions).